kazuhitoyokoi/nr-handson-techxchange2025/chatapp.md

 ```
 ![](images/function4simplechatui2.png)

 This code extracts the answer from the AI and sets it for the Chat UI.
-After clicking the deploy button, you can use the chat UI on dashboard.
+After clicking the deploy button, you can use the chat UI on the dashboard.

 ![](images/chatapp.png)